 - Modify the sentence (including reduction of prison time and causing the modified term to be imposed)

 What should I do if a family member or a loved one is arrested for a probation violation?

 Call our office immediately at (702) 405-0001.
 The Wright Law Group, PC can help you through this daunting process.
-All initial consultations are free and confidential.
+We are available 24/7 and our initial consultations are always free and confidential.